Effective date: 8 October 2020

 1.1 These Common Time Terms and Conditions (the “Terms”) constitute a legally binding agreement between the company Common Time LLC having a registered business address at 9221 E. Spouse Drive, Prescott Valley, Arizona 86314, the United States, and a business registration number (EIN) 851720877 (the “Company”, “we”, “us”, and “our”) and an individual user or an entity (the “user”, “you”, and “your”) accessing and using the online platform available at https://commontime.online and the related services (collectively, “COMMON TIME”).

 1.2 About COMMON TIME.
 COMMON TIME is an online platform, which connects artists and arts organizations (the “Providers”) to educators, arts organizations and others wishing to use the services of the Providers (the “Educators”) into the virtual classroom.
-This allows booking, scheduling and paying for interactive art education and performance sessions (the “Sessions”).
+This allows booking, scheduling and paying for interactive art education and performance sessions (the “Lessons”).
 COMMON TIME is a global platform that features users located worldwide.
-COMMON TIME serves as a reference point and facilitates the booking of the Sessions; COMMON TIME does not provide any Sessions or other services related to art education itself.
+COMMON TIME serves as a reference point and facilitates the booking of the Lessons; COMMON TIME does not provide any Lessons or other services related to art education itself.

 1.3 License to use COMMON TIME.
 We grant you a personal, revocable, non-exclusive, non-transferable and limited license to use COMMON TIME pursuant to these Terms.